 Lifestyle changes and other nonmedical treatments can help you stay healthier and improve your quality of your life.

 Here are some recommendations.

 Lose weight or maintain a healthy weight

 Talk to your doctor about healthy ways to reduce or manage your weight.
-Being overweight will only add to your breathing difficulties.
-Losing weight and maintaining a healthy weight can also improve your quality of life.
+Being overweight can sometimes contribute to breathing difficulties.

-Smoking cigarettes is one of the worst things you can do to your lungs.
-Now, more than ever, it’s critical to stop this habit from causing even more damage.
+Smoking is one of the worst things you can do to your lungs.
+Now, more than ever, it’s critical to stop this habit from causing more damage.